|

 Instructions

-• Arrange the bacon in a large skillet and place it over medium heat; cook until crisp.
+• Arrange the bacon in a large skillet and cook over medium heat until crisp.
 Using a slotted spoon, transfer the bacon to paper towels to drain.

 • Garnish with parsley if desired, and serve immediately.